Anastasia-Kharicheva/aws-modernization-with-quali/content/prerequisite/04_page.md

 draft: false
 ---

-Follow these steps to link your AWS account to Torque:
+Follow these steps to link your AWS account to Torque.

 1. Click the __aws__ tile and select __Amazon EC2__.